TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. method:: object.__get__(self, instance, owner=None)

-   Called to get the attribute of the owner class (class attribute access) or of an instance of that class (instance attribute access).
+   Called to get the attribute of the owner kundi (kundi attribute access) or of an instance of that kundi (instance attribute access).
 The optional *owner* argument is the owner class, while *instance* is the instance that the attribute was accessed through, or ``None`` when the attribute is accessed through the *owner*.